thecomeonman/IntentVsOutcome/README.md

 ### Combining Pitch Control, Possession Value, and Intent - Example

-Another one frame example to give you an idea of how this manifests -
+Another one frame example to give you an idea of how this manifests.
+From here on, the charts marked outcome are the same set of numbers from the charts in the earlier section and the charts marked intent are the new set of numbers.

 ![](README_files/figure-markdown_strict/IntentIllustrationComparison-1.png)